RhodaChalmers/Client-Server-echo/README.md

 Decription: Demonstrates a simple TCP/IP socket client that reads input from the user (keyboard) and prints an echoed message from the server.
 Client is single threaded.

 This set of programs were created for COSC-4302 Operating Systems

+NOTE:  I am new to error handling and appreciate any feedback on my work.